TonybynMp4/y_burgershot/Readme.md

 		weight = 50,
 		stack = false,
 		close = false,
-		description = "An Action Figure From the late 90's" },
+		description = 'An Action Figure From the late 90's' },

 	['burger'] = {